“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 [7] Service to the academic community has increasingly come to resemble a form of disguised exploitation.
 In the skewed market of the humanities, where academic institutions hold disproportionate power, the term ‘service’ has been co-opted to justify excessive workloads for academics.
 This system pressures scholars to provide enriching educational experiences while operating within a cost-cutting framework, effectively turning their contributions into a form of unacknowledged labor.

-[8] It is worth noting that while MIT Press may be cautious about upsetting younger individuals or addressing complaints from them, they often display less concern for their academic staff and collaborators.
+[8] It is worth noting that while MIT Press may be cautious about upsetting younger individuals or addressing complaints from them, they often display less concern for their volunteering and unpaid academic staff and collaborators.
 The institution tends to view such staff members as replaceable rather than essential, reflecting a broader issue in academia where the contributions and labor of established scholars are sometimes undervalued in favor of operational efficiency and cost-saving measures.

 [9] Jason Schmitt, “Can’t Disrupt This: Elsevier and the 25.2 Billion Dollar A Year Academic Publishing Business,” Medium, December 22, 2015, https://medium.com/@jasonschmitt/can-t-disrupt-this-elsevier-and-the-25-2-billion-dollar-a-year-academic-publishing-business-aa3b9618d40a.